uprial/customobserver/README.md

 ## Features

 1. Put a wall sign on an observer
-2. Write down a distance from 2 to the server simulation distance in blocks
+2. Write down a distance from 2 to the server view distance in blocks
 3. Check console for aiming confirmation

 ![CustomObserver Logo](images/customobserver-promo.png)